hyoungjoojin/notes/content/development-tools/spring/testing/_index.md

 This can be changed to `RANDOM_PORT` or `DEFINED_PORT` to start up a real server on a random or defined port respectively.
 It is not advised to use `DEFINED_PORT` since it can lead to port conflicts when running tests.
 If we use a random port, the port can be injected using the `@LocalServerPort` annotation.
-Openning up a real server is useful for integration tests that test the entire application stack.
+Opening up a real server is useful for integration tests that test the entire application stack.

 ### Test Slices